AeindraAung/edison_android_exercise/README.md

 ![Screenshot](./fact_app.png)

 ## Issues
-It works, but does not satisfy the requirements below.
+It works but does not satisfy the requirements below.

 ### Must
 We need to